-This is a continuation of the recordings of radio broadcasts from Waitangi on the 6th of February 1940, marking the Centennial of the signing of the Treaty of Waitangi in 1840.
+This is a continuation of recordings of radio broadcasts from Waitangi on the 6th of February 1940, marking the Centennial of the signing of the Treaty of Waitangi in 1840.

 Following the re-enactment of the signing of the Treaty [See ID 37870 for the first part of this broadcast], the new Whare Runanga carved meeting house is to be opened.

 Part 17.
-Introduction and description in Māori followed by M.C.
-Sir Apirana Ngata explaining what kapa haka performances are to come.
+Introduction and description in Māori followed by Master of Ceremonies, Sir Apirana Ngata explaining what kapa haka performances are to come.
 He says when the official party arrives a Northern group will perform a Ngāpuhi war dance.
 Then two smaller groups from the Māori Battalion: one from Rotorua [B Company] and one from the East Coast [C Company] He comments that this is probably the last event at which such hakas will be seen until the war is over, as most Māori male performers are going into the Māori Battalion.
 Then a party of women from the North will perform.
 Then two other parties will take part, followed by what he calls "the very ordinary fare, speeches by public men."

 He says Mr Paikea, M.P. for Northern Māori, who would have spoken on behalf of the local people, is not well and has asked Sir Apirana to say a few words on what the Māori people think at the present time.